Deployment Guide

 # Verify health endpoints

-curl -s https://chat-testing.thephenom.app/mcp/health | jq .
+curl -s https://chat-staging.thephenom.app/mcp/health | jq .

-curl -s https://chat-testing.thephenom.app/_matrix/client/v3/login | jq .
+curl -s https://chat-staging.thephenom.app/_matrix/client/v3/login | jq .

 Environment Wiring